rwberendsen/eldiem/README.md

 Here we see that the constraints on the list of alternatives are indeed mutually exclusive, disjoint.
-By making this a requirement we can ensure that a validation process that is using this LDM to validate an instance will .
+By making this a requirement we can ensure that a validation process that is using this LDM to validate an instance will be able to determine the intended schema of the instance that it is validating.
 Is there a good use case for JSON schema it's anyOf and allOf features?
 If we come across one, we can expand our format.